facebookresearch/ParlAI/parlai/crowdsourcing/tasks/turn_annotations_static/README.md

 ## Analysis

 Run `analysis/compile_results.py` to compile and save statistics about collected static turn annotations.
 The `TurnAnnotationsStaticResultsCompiler` in that script uses dummy annotation buckets by default; set `--problem-buckets` in order to define your own.
+Set `--results-folders` to a comma-separated list of the folders that the data was saved to (likely of the format `"/basefolder/mephisto/data/runs/NO_PROJECT/123"`)